jpbempel/jpbempel.github.io/_posts/jvm-debug-symbols.md

 For the interpreter it seems obvious that there is a 1:1 mapping between the current state of execution of the bytecode and the source file/line number. but for JITed code?

 ## C1/C2
-When compiling a method, a [debug infoformation recorder](https://github.com/openjdk/jdk/blob/5d5bf16b0af419781fd336fe33d8eab5adf8be5a/src/hotspot/share/opto/compile.cpp#L968) is started and at each method call, a safepoint is inserted.
+When compiling a method, a [debug information recorder](https://github.com/openjdk/jdk/blob/5d5bf16b0af419781fd336fe33d8eab5adf8be5a/src/hotspot/share/opto/compile.cpp#L968) is started and at each method call, a safepoint is inserted.

 A safepoint is point in code where it is safe for application threads to be stopped for doing some VM operations like GC that needs to inspect thread stacks.
 When thread execution is stopped at those safepoints, JVM state is perfectly known: local variables & registers may contain reference to object that needs to be tracked.